NathanNorth/botw-freecam/README.md

 # Breath of the Wild Freecam

 FORKED FROM [etra0](https://github.com/etra0/botw-freecam) -'S AMAZING WORK.
-I have no clue how rust works so I'm not going to try and pollute thier codebase with my garbage.
+I have no clue how rust works so I'm not going to try and pollute their codebase with my garbage.

 This is a BOTW Freecam.
 Simply run it and it should work.